entelognathus/Sarcopterygian-phylogeny/Characters list of sarocopterygians.md

 21. Body scale profile: 0. distinct crown and base demarcated by a constriction ("neck"); 1. flattened.
 > Lu *et al*.
 (2017), Character 21; Lu *et al*.
 (2016), Character 21; Giles *et al*.
 (2015), Character 21; Davis *et al*.
 (2012), Character 11.
 > - Lu *et al*.
 (2016; 2017): Changed from ‘?’ to ‘1’ in *Styloichthys*.
+> - Giles *et al*.
+(2015): *Parexus*, *Brochoadmones*, *Kathemacanthus*, and *Promesacanthus* are scored '0'. *Buchanosteus* is scored '?'. *Tamiobatis* is scored '0' based on the description by Williams (1998). *Dicksonosteus* and *Pterichthyodes* are scored '1' consistent with Goujet (1984, plate14, fig.1) and Hemmings(1978: fig.22). *Gemuendina* is scored '0'. *Psarolepis* is scored '0' based on Qu *et al*.
+(2013).
 22. Profile of scales with constriction between crown and base: 0. neck similar in width to crown; 1. neck greatly constricted, resulting in anvil-like shape.
 > Lu *et al*.
 (2017), Character 22; Lu *et al*.
 (2016), Character 22; Giles *et al*.
 (2015), Character 22.
+> - Giles *et al*.
+(2015): This character is scored contingently on the previous character, and thus refersto necked scales with a pronounced anvil-­shaped profile as seen in acanthodids, diplacanthids, ischnacanthids, and similar taxa, and thus is typified by the profile of the *Gomphonchus*­‐type morphology.
 23. Body scales with bulging base: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 23; Lu *et al*.
 (2016), Character 23; Giles *et al*.
 (2015), Character 23; Davis *et al*.
 (2012), Character 12.
 > - Lu *et al*.
 (2016; 2017): Changed from ‘?’ to ‘0’ in *Styloichthys*.